 Skills are a critical aspect of an EMS training program.
 Each student is solely responsible to complete all peer review skills requirements and documentation on the Platinum Planner platform by the due date as outlined by the lead instructor.
 Ample time is allocated during the class to complete this component.
-Each student is expected to utilize the allotted class time appropriately to achieve completion.
-Failure to complete this requirement shall result in the dismissal from the SPC EMS Training Program.
+Students are expected to utilize the allotted class time appropriately to achieve completion.
+Failure to complete this requirement may result in the dismissal from the SPC EMS Training Program.